Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Unique note creator.md

 permalink: plugins/unique-note
 ---
 #TODO
-Unique note creator is a [[Core plugins|core plugin]] that lets you create notes with time-based names, also known as Zettelkasten notes.
+Unique note creator is a [[Standarderweiterungen|core plugin]] that lets you create notes with time-based names, also known as Zettelkasten notes.

 For example, if you create a new note at 09:45 on Jan 1st, 2024, Unique note creator creates a note with `202401010945` as its name.
 If a note with the same name exists, the new note uses the next available timestamp.